deleoan/BookReview/README.md

 This is for those classes that have object creation in constructors.
 Placing the class under test harness would be hard for cases like this.
 So a solution for that is to extract a method and the return the object created.
 With this we can manipulate the return of the method by applying Extract and Override Call Method.

+### <i>End</i>
+There are so many techniques that was discussed in the book.
+I only included some useful techniques in this book review and I did not provide some examples.
+But there are several examples in the book.
+Source: Working Effectively with Legacy Code by Michael C. Feathers